Critical heat flux

-Critical heat flux (CHF) describes the thermal limit of a phenomenon where a phase change occurs during heating (such as bubbles forming on a metal surface used to heat water), which suddenly decreases the efficiency of heat transfer, thus causing localised overheating of the heating surface.

-The critical heat flux for ignition is the lowest thermal load per unit area capable of initiating a combustion reaction on a given material (either flame or smoulder ignition).
+In the study of heat transfer, critical heat flux (CHF) is the heat flux at which boiling ceases to be an effective form of transferring heat from a solid surface to a liquid.

 Description

-When liquid coolant undergoes a change in phase due to the absorption of heat from a heated solid surface, a higher transfer rate occurs.
-The more efficient heat transfer from the heated surface (in the form of heat of vaporization plus sensible heat) and the motions of the bubbles (bubble-driven turbulence and convection) leads to rapid mixing of the fluid.
+Boiling systems are those in which liquid coolant absorbs energy from a heated solid surface and undergoes a change in phase.
+In flow boiling systems, the saturated fluid progresses through a series of flow regimes as vapor quality is increased.
+In systems that utilize boiling, the heat transfer rate is significantly higher than if the fluid were a single phase (i.e. all liquid or all vapor).
+The more efficient heat transfer from the heated surface is due to heat of vaporization and sensible heat.
 Therefore, boiling heat transfer has played an important role in industrial heat transfer processes such as macroscopic heat transfer exchangers in nuclear and fossil power plants, and in microscopic heat transfer devices such as heat pipes and microchannels for cooling electronic chips.

-The use of boiling is limited by a condition called critical heat flux (CHF), which is also called a boiling crisis or departure from nucleate boiling (DNB).
-The most serious problem is that the boiling limitation can be directly related to the physical burnout of the materials of a heated surface due to the suddenly inefficient heat transfer through a vapor film formed across the surface resulting from the replacement of liquid by vapor adjacent to the heated surface.
+The use of boiling as a means of heat removal is limited by a condition called critical heat flux (CHF).
+The most serious problem that can occur around CHF is that the temperature of the heated surface may increase dramatically due to significant reduction in heat transfer.
+In industrial applications such as electronics cooling or instrumentation in space, the sudden increase in temperature may possibly compromise the integrity of the device.

-Consequently, the occurrence of CHF is accompanied by an inordinate increase in the surface temperature for a surface-heat-flux-controlled system.
-Otherwise, an inordinate decrease of the heat transfer rate occurs for a surface-temperature-controlled system.
-This can be explained with Newton's law of cooling:
+Two-phase heat transfer

+The convective heat transfer between a uniformly heated wall and the working fluid is described by Newton's law of cooling:

-where $q$ represents the heat flux, $h$ represents the heat transfer coefficient, $T_w$ represents the wall temperature and $T_f$ represents the fluid temperature.
+where $q$ represents the heat flux, $h$ represents the proportionality constant called the heat transfer coefficient, $T_w$ represents the wall temperature and $T_f$ represents the fluid temperature.
 If $h$ decreases significantly due to the occurrence of the CHF condition, $T_w$ will increase for fixed $q$ and $T_f$ while $q$ will decrease for fixed $\Delta T$.